Torram/magic-docs/docs/Server/src/controllers/ShopifyController.md

 ```

 ### syncShopifyWithCardState
-Function that receives a card and set, or a list, or a boolean as parameters, and updates card's data in Shopify, or creates a new producto in Shopify if parameters cannot be found.
+Function that receives a card and set, or a list, or a boolean as parameters, and updates card's data in Shopify, or creates a new product in Shopify if parameters cannot be found.
 ```tsx
 import { CardType } from '../servertypes/CardType';
 import { SetType } from '../servertypes/SetType';